Finding cheap car insurance as a 22-year-old can be tough. Read our guide and find out how to save.

-As you age, the difference between car insurance premiums for men and women begins to get smaller.
-At the national average level, the difference between men and women for auto insurance premiums is less than 1% — if it exists at all.
-The gap between the two at 22 is still over $300 per year and is a reflection of the risk associated with young male motorists in terms of an increase in accidents and citations.
-But, rest assured that as you age, the difference will fade.
+As you age, the difference between car insurance premiums for men and women gets smaller.
+At the national level, the difference between men and women for auto insurance premiums is less than 1%.
+But the gap in insurance rates by gender at the age of 22 is over $200 per year, reflecting the elevated risk associated with young male motorists.
+This is accounted for with insurance companies charging higher rates.

 In the traditional route of life, most 22-year-olds have graduated from college and with that, comes some savings on auto insurance rates.
 Car insurance companies use the correlation between higher levels of education and decreased severity or frequency in claims to lower premiums with people with more education.
 Whether that's fair or not, the difference is only moderate.

-Your credit score is one of the biggest rating factors for insurance companies and it can be incredibly impactful on your premium.
-Statistically, drivers with a lower credit score (below 524) pay more than double the amount for car insurance than drivers with excellent credit (823 or more).
-Just like your education, this has to do with the correlation between drivers with lower credit and an increased number of severe claims and car accidents.
-From an insurance perspective, if there is more risk associated with insuring a person with a poor credit score, they will cushion this risk with a higher premium.
+Your credit score is one of the primary rating factors for insurance companies.
+Statistically, drivers with lower credit scores (below 524) can pay up to double as much for car insurance as do drivers with excellent credit (823 or above).
+Just like education, this has to do with the correlation insurance companies observe between drivers with lower credit and an increased number of severe claims and car accidents.
+From an insurance perspective, if there is more risk associated with insuring a person with a poor credit score, a company will account for this risk with higher premiums.

-These discounts are pretty straight forward.
-In order to be a good student, you must have a GPA above 3.0 and submit proof to your insurance company every policy period.
+These student discounts are pretty straightforward.
+In order to be considered a good student by an insurance company, you should maintain a GPA of 3.0 or better and submit proof to your insurance company every policy period.
 In order to qualify for the defensive driver discount, you must take an actual defensive driving course and again, supply proof.
-While the amount varies per company, if you take advantage of both of these discounts, you can expect an average savings of $138 per year.
+While the amount varies per company, if you take advantage of both of these discounts, you can expect average savings upward of $100 per year.

 This goes without saying, but it’s imperative as a young driver to stay out of trouble.
 While your age is already counting against you, you don’t want a DUI or unnecessary citation on your record, as it will affect your rate massively.
 In most states, you will be charged for a citation or at-fault accident for three years.
-Meaning, if you are rated for a DUI, your premium will increase an extra $3,258 cumulatively for those three years.
-If, however, you’re in California, you’ll actually be charged ten years for that citation — a number we’re afraid to calculate (an extra $10,860 for auto insurance over ten years).
+Meaning, if you are rated for a DUI, your premium will increase an extra $3,297 cumulatively for those three years.
+If, however, you’re in California, you’ll actually be charged for 10 years as a result of that citation.

-If you’re living on your own, you most likely have a renter’s policy.
-A renter’s insurance policy acts as a liability policy for yourself as well as protects your personal property.
-While it's usually pretty inexpensive, you can save some money if you bundle your renters and car insurance policy if you get them from the same company.
-Through a multi-policy, your insurance rewards you for putting two policies with their company.
+If you’re living on your own, you most likely have a homeowners insurance policy.
+A renters insurance policy acts as a liability policy for yourself and protects your personal property.
+While it's usually pretty inexpensive, you can save some money if you bundle your renters and car insurance policies.
+Through a multi-policy discount, your insurance rewards you for carrying two policies.

-Because your premium can change as you do, it’s important to shop for car insurance every six months with as many companies as possible.
-Only with us can you view over a hundred different premiums at once.
+Because your premium can change as you do, it’s important to shop for car insurance every six months.